-I often see coaches perform “Quickness” drills for way too long with their athletes.
-And, they wonder why their athletes don’t “get the explosive laser-like speed”.
+I often see coaches having their athletes perform “Quickness” drills for way too long.
+And, they wonder why their athletes don’t “develop explosive laser-like speed.”

-Simple drills, such as line drills, dot drills, ladder drills, box drills, etc. are excellent ways to train the neuromuscular system to adapt to faster speeds.
-The propriceptive system learns to handle faster stimuli.
+Simple drills, such as line drills, dot drills, ladder drills, box drills, etc., are excellent ways to train the neuromuscular system to adapt to faster speeds.
+The proprioceptive system learns to handle faster stimuli.

-The issue I constantly see is coaches doing these type of “quickness” drills for 15-30 seconds or longer.
-Obviously, they don’t understand energy system demand and the ability to stay at optimal neuromuscular levels.
+I constantly see coaches telling their athletes to do these types of “quickness” drills for 15-30 seconds or longer.
+They don’t understand energy system demand and the ability to stay at optimal neuromuscular levels.
 Going too long with a drill only trains sloppy performance with drills that need precision.
 If coaches want to condition, then do something different like shuttles, intervals, bike work, etc.

-Coaches have been wrongly programmed for so long that if we are not “tough” on our athletes and we don’t stress them to the point of vomiting, then we are not being a good coach.
+Coaches have been wrongly programmed for so long that if we are not “tough” on our athletes and we don’t stress them to the point of vomiting, then we are not a good coach.
 SORRY!
-But we have this all wrong.
-Being a good coach is knowing your craft and understanding how to get a result.
+This coaching mindset is all wrong.
+The definition of a good coach is knowing your craft and understanding how to get a result.

 There is a time and a place for conditioning, but not when you want to make athletes explosively quick.
-Explain what drill, why the drill, time frames and your athletes will go all out for you.
-However, if you tell them to simple “go” until you say “stop”, then you are having them work for long periods of times and you just wasted a chance to make change!
+Explain what drill, why the drill, time frames, and your athletes will go all out for you.
+However, if you tell them to simply “go” until you say “stop,” then you are having them work for long periods of time, and you just wasted a chance to make a change!

-For more strategies on becoming a great speed coach, check out Ground Breaking 2
+For more strategies on becoming a great speed coach, check out my 24-module course, SpeedInsiders.com.